 Two cars that may have the same specs on paper can sell/trade for far different prices.
 Why?
 Dealers take in a considerable number of factors to ensure they are paying a price for a vehicle that will (9 times out of 10) get a financial return for themselves.
 The common factors dealers take into consideration are the following:

 - Condition of the vehicle: Rust, dings, paint chips, stains, smells, and other non-obvious signs damage can severely impact a vehicle’s trade-in value.

 - Features: Add-ons from when the vehicle was purchased new can increase the vehicle’s worth from its base-price considerably.
 This can include heated seats, sun-roof(s), fold-down TVs, mini-refrigerators, high-end wheels, and many more.

-- Miles on the car: Although higher miles does not indicate a vehicle that is in worse condition than a vehicle with fewer miles, those with higher miles are typically more inclined to breakdown.
+- Miles on the car: Although higher miles do not necessarily indicate a vehicle is in worse condition than a vehicle with fewer miles, those with higher miles are typically more inclined to breakdown.